vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/09/067/_index.md

 <details><summary>Jamison Brereton</summary>

 67 (779)
-Soma Pavamāna [or, according to Anukramaṇı̄, Soma Pavamāna 1–9, 13–22, 28–30; Soma Pavamāna or Pūsan ̣ 10–12; Agni 23, 24; Agni or Savitar 25; Agni or Agni and Savitar  26; Agni or the All Gods 27; Praise of the Student of the Pavamānı̄ Verses 31–32]
+Soma Pavamāna [or, according to Anukramaṇı̄, Soma Pavamāna 1–9, 13–22, 28–30; Soma Pavamāna or Pūsan ̣ 10–12; Agni 23, 24; Agni or Savitar 25; Agni or Agni and Savitar  26; Agni or the All Gods 27; Praise of the Student of the Pavamānı̄ Verses 31–32]
 Bharadvāja 1–3, Kaśyapa 4–6, Gotama 7–9, Atri 10–12, Viśvāmitra 13–15, Jamadagni  16–18, Vasiṣṭha 19–21, Pavitra Āṅgirasa or Vasiṣtha or both 22–32
 32 verses: gāyatrī, except dvipadā gāyatrī 16–18, anuṣṭubh 27, 31–32, puraüṣṇih 30,  arranged in trcas through verse 21. ̥